Carrie Sheffield

-Carrie Sheffield is an American columnist, broadcaster and policy analyst.
-She was formerly a reporter for Politico and The Hill.
+Carrie Sheffield is an American columnist, broadcaster, policy analyst, and government official.

 Early life and education

 Sheffield was born on February 15, 1983 in Fairfax, Virginia.
 Both of her parents come from multigenerational Mormon families, but Sheffield's father was eventually excommunicated from the official LDS Church.
 Sheffield is the paternal niece of beauty queen Charlotte Sheffield, former Miss USA.
 Sheffield's childhood was marked by her father's financial dysfunction and abuse, as well as the challenges of having two older brothers with schizophrenia; she left home before starting university.

 Sheffield earned a B.A. in communications from Brigham Young University in 2005 and completed a Fulbright Fellowship in Berlin.
 She also holds a master's degree in public policy from Harvard University.

 Career

 Sheffield formerly worked for syndicated columnist Robert Novak before joining the editorial board of The Washington Times under Tony Blankley, writing editorials on domestic and foreign policy and politics.

+She was formerly a reporter for Politico and The Hill.

 Sheffield worked as a credit risk manager at Goldman Sachs and bond analyst at Moody's Investors Service and testified before the U.S. Congress as an expert witness on economic policy issues.
 She later conducted research for Edward Conard, an economist at the American Enterprise Institute, and served as the Warren Brookes Journalism Fellow at the Competitive Enterprise Institute.

 She has published in The Wall Street Journal, TIME, USA Today, CNN Opinion, The New York Times, The Washington Post, CNBC, National Review, The D.C.
 Examiner, Newsweek, HuffPost, and Daily Caller.

 She is the author of a 2024 memoir, Motorhome Prophecies: A Journey of Healing and Forgiveness, published by Hachette Book Group.

+She managed billions of dollars in risk at Wall Street firms, and competed in a Miss USA system beauty pageant.